blueswen/fastapi-observability/readme.md

 [Trace to logs](https://grafana.com/docs/grafana/latest/datasources/tempo/#trace-to-logs) setting:

 1. Data source: target log source
-2. Tags: key of tags or process level attributes from trace, which will be log query criterial if key exists in trace
+2. Tags: key of tags or process level attributes from the trace, which will be log query criteria if the key exists in the trace
-3. Map tag names: Convert exists key of tags or process level attributes from trace to another key, then used as log query criterial.
-Use this feature when the values of trace tag and log label are identical but keys are different.
+3. Map tag names: Convert existing key of tags or process level attributes from trace to another key, then used as log query criteria.
+Use this feature when the values of the trace tag and log label are identical but the keys are different.

 Grafana data source setting example: